If you enjoy this article, please do me a solid and send it along to the veterans you know, and if you don’t know any, to a couple of friends.

 We broke into small groups, each working with an instructor and assigned classes to learn all the skills we would need to teach a 16-week class alone and without supervision.
 My students were uniformed military men from Pakistan, Venezuela, Germany, Japan, and Thailand.
 Imagine having to learn five languages to teach them via translation and by declining verbs and you can easily see another advantage of teaching a language without translation, the way Berlitz does it.

-After training, we were shipped to San Francisco where we paid exorbitant prices at the Condor Club to drink and stare goggle-eyed at the infamous Carol Doda, the world’s first topless dancer.
+After training, we were shipped to San Francisco where we paid exorbitant prices at the Condor Club to drink and stare goggle-eyed at the legendary Carol Doda, the world’s first topless dancer.

 We flew to Than Son Nhut in Saigon, were issued M-16 rifles, and housed three to a room in the White Hotel in Saigon’s Chinese district, Cholon.